contextfree/winrt-rust/README.md

 ## Status
 This library is still subject to breaking changes, but it is already possible to use all APIs, including asynchronous ones (a completion handler can be passed as a closure).
-Since we can not yet guarantee the safety of the generated wrappers, all methods are currently marked as `unsafe`.
 Creating custom WinRT classes using inheritance is not yet supported, so it is currently not possible to create user interfaces using *XAML*.

 ## Prerequisites